(updated Feb. 2026)

 Introduction

-The publishers listed below allow (most) postprints to be deposited in an institutional or a non-profit subject repository and/or on an author's personal web site immediately after an article's formal publication.
+Most of the publishers listed below allow postprints to be deposited in an institutional or non-profit subject repository and/or on an author's personal web site immediately after an article's formal publication.
 In general, they do not permit sharing postprints on commercial platforms like Academia.edu, ResearchGate or SSRN, although there are some exceptions.
 (Check their self-archiving policies for more specific details.)
-For comparative purposes, I have also noted the APCs that each publisher charges for hybrid open access.
+For comparative purposes, I have also noted the most current APCs that each publisher charges for hybrid open access.

 American Psychological Association